FAKEBOB-adversarial-attack/FAKEBOB/README.md

     }

 ## Basic
 #### Note that we have only tested our code on Ubuntu 16.04 system.
 It should work well as well on other Linux systems.
+Currently this project does NOT support and use GPU.
+It is our plan to release GPU version of this project.
+Stay tuned.

 Reproduce our experiment step by step:
 1. Install Python 3.